Perciva/DragonTools/README.md

 # DragonTools

-## Webservice apps that let's you do common enumeration on your file
+## Webapp that let's you do common analysis on your file

 ### Feature